2021 TCU Horned Frogs baseball team

-The 2021 TCU Horned Frogs baseball team represents Texas Christian University during the 2021 NCAA Division I baseball season.
-The Horned Frogs play their home games at Lupton Stadium as a member of the Big 12 Conference.
-They are led by head coach Jim Schlossnagle, in his 18th season at TCU.
+The 2021 TCU Horned Frogs baseball team represented Texas Christian University during the 2021 NCAA Division I baseball season.
+The Horned Frogs played their home games at Lupton Stadium as a member of the Big 12 Conference.
+They were led by head coach Jim Schlossnagle, in his 18th and final season at TCU.

 Previous season

 The 2020 TCU Horned Frogs baseball team notched an 11–4 record in February and early March; however, the remainder of the season was abruptly halted on March 13, 2020, when the Big 12 Conference canceled the remainder of the athletics season due to the Coronavirus pandemic.